lightzane/simple-notes/README.md

 Focus on the content by simply writing down notes and it will handle the rest.

-**Simple Notes** is a small serverless web application which can be used to your daily notes and activities.
+**Simple Notes** is a small serverless web application which can be used to your daily notes, activities, blogs, etc.

 ## Features Overview